-Before you commit, familiarize yourself with the risks and rewards of serving on a board.
+Before you commit, familiarize yourself with the risks and rewards of serving as a board member or director.

-- Potential directors should perform thorough due diligence on an organization, in the same manner you would before accepting a position with a for-profit firm.
+- Potential board members and directors should perform thorough due diligence on an organization, in the same manner you would before accepting a position with a for-profit firm.

 - Don’t hesitate to query the organization’s financial circumstances, leadership, mission, and future plans.

 - Before accepting a position, carefully consider whether you will be able to balance board commitments, work, and family without shortchanging any area.

 While writing checks to your favorite charities can certainly be rewarding, many donors crave a more personal connection to the causes they support.
 For these individuals, serving on a not-for-profit’s board of directors can be a more personal and gratifying means of contributing to a worthy philanthropic cause.